Nairobi, April 9th, 2018

 In addition to Enel Foundation and University of Strathmore, the course features cooperation from University of Nairobi, Polytechnic University of Turin, Polytechnic University of Milan and Bocconi University.

-Carlo Papa, Director of the Enel Foundation announced the academic cooperation venture saying “education is one of the most powerful and proven tool of sustainable development.
+Carlo Papa, Director of the Enel Foundation announced the academic cooperation venture saying “education is one of the most powerful and proven tools of sustainable development.
 Sharing knowledge on all aspects of sustainable electricity production and distribution, from technology to policy and regulation, we will win the race to a clean energy future for Africa”.

 During the initial week, participants will explore the state of the art in the global electricity sector though the lenses of the Sustainable Development Goals thanks to the extensive experience of Enel experts.
 Several workshops will enrich the learning experience with the participation of government, business, and non-profit leaders, engaging students in a dialogue around issues of Africa’s clean energy future.